aaronpkelly/aaronpkelly.github.io/docs/computing_toolsIUse.md

 The following are everyday computing tools i use (or really want to believe I do)

 # binaries
+balenaEther
-jenkins (with the build monitor plugin!) musikcube (windows) balenaEther chocolatey (previously I also used Ninite) etcher
+chocolatey (made ninite redundant) etcher hwinfo jenkins (with the build monitor plugin!) musikcube (windows) nirsoft suite sysinternals suite total commander

 # browser
 firefox